About the Journal

 Articles are temporarily retracted in case of significant errors in the description and/or representation of data that are brought to the attention of the editors and/or the author after publication.
 In these cases, the editors ask the author(s) to deal with these issues and to submit a new version of their article.
 If the author(s) is/are willing to do so, the new version of the article is treated as a new submission and undergoes a new round of review.
 The published article is replaced by a temporary retraction note signed by the editors and/or the author(s) and containing a link to the original article.
-The original article is retained unchanged and watermarked as “Not quotable” for the sake of transparency.
+The original article is retained unchanged and watermarked as “Retracted” for the sake of transparency.
 The new submission, if eventually accepted, is published as early as possible in a subsequent issue of the journal.

 How to signal a potential retraction issue

 Potential retraction issues may be brought to the attention of the editors by sending a detailed retraction request to the principal contact of the Journal.

 The University of Bologna has an archival arrangement with the National Central Libraries of Florence and Rome within the national project Magazzini Digitali.

 Dipartimento di Filologia Classica e Italianistica – FICLIT

 Dipartimento di Lingue, Letterature e Culture moderne – LILEC